tomvit/ja2mqtt/docs/configuration/main.md

 # Main configuration

-The main configuration defines the serial interface where JA-121T serial bus is connected to, MQTT broker connection details and your Jablotron topology.
+The main configuration defines the serial interface where JA-121T serial bus is connected to, MQTT broker connection details, your Jablotron topology and an optional simulator.

 The configuration file includes a version property that defines the version of the configuration file. ja2mqtt uses this property to check if the version is supported.
 The current supported version is `1.0`.